PzGrenBtl-402/PzGrenBtl402/README.md

 - Single fire mode for Marder
 - More durable buildings (can take more damage)
 - Allow GM wire cutter to cut Arma vanilla NATO wires
+- Modify ACE fragmentation settings of DM51 and DM51A1 grenades
+- Add ACE self-interaction to swap fragmentation sleeve of DM51 and DM51A1 grenades

 ### RHS